-- analysis of the income of farmers FADN database at Commission level does not have a separate category of peaches and a separate category of pears.
-Therefore, the contractor used for different producing Member States and regions the data sources that were available and were the most appropriate in order to provide the data for these two categories of fruits.
-This approach did not allow a comparative analysis among Member States.
-In addition, in case of Spain, no analysis was conducted due to missing data. - analysis of the transmission of price full series of weighted prices at all levels of the chain were not available. - analysis of the efficiency and sustainability due to the lack of data on costs linked with the management and control of the scheme, the analysis is only partial.
+- analysis of the income of farmers FADN database does not distinguish the citrus fruits produced for fresh market and for processing therefore, the analysis reflects rather the economic results of the farms specialised in the production of citrus fruits than farms specialised for the production of citrus fruits for processing. - analysis of the transmission of price full series of weighted prices at all levels of the chain were not available. - analysis of the efficiency and sustainability due to the lack of data on costs linked with the management and control of the scheme, the analysis is only partial.